Age and metallicity of the Milky Way's nuclear star cluster studied at 3 pc from Sagittarius A*: Introduction

 Intermediate-band (IB) photometry has proven to be effective for identifying young and intermediate-age stars in the NSC \cite[e.g.][]{buchholz2009composition,nishiyama2013young, nishiyama2023search, gallegocano2024}.
 This technique offers the advantage of probing the spectral energy distributions of fainter sources over larger fields than is feasible with spectroscopy. \cite{gallegocano2024} (hereafter \citetalias{gallegocano2024}) analysed the central parsec, studying the distribution and initial mass function (IMF) of young, massive stars.
 In this paper, we focus on a region of the NSC at $\sim3$ pc from Sgr\,A* and derive new constraints on its formation history using IB photometry.

 Studies of the star formation history (SFH) of the NSC have mostly concentrated on the central parsec \cite[e.g.][]{pfuhl2011, schoedel2020sfh,chen2023}.
-The region at 1–3\,pc from Sgr\,A* remained poorly explored \citep[but see][]{Blum:2003fk}.
+The region 1–3\,pc from Sgr\,A* has remained poorly explored \citep[but see][]{Blum:2003fk}.
 This zone lies outside the small field near Sgr\,A* that is frequently observed with high-resolution.
 However, it lies well inside the effective radius of the NSC and may therefore be essential to understand the formation and evolution of the NSC.
-A key diagnostic in SFH studies of the old population can be the red giant branch bump (RGBB) \citep[e.g.][]{nataf2011} and its distance from the Red Clump (RC) \citep{Girardi2016} in luminosity functions (LFs), providing insights into aspects such as mean metallicity and age \citep[e.g.][]{nogueraslara2018rgbb}.
+A key diagnostic in SFH studies of the old population can be the red giant branch bump (RGBB) \citep[e.g.][]{nataf2011} and its distance from the red clump (RC) \citep{Girardi2016} in luminosity functions (LFs), providing insights into aspects such as mean metallicity and age \citep[e.g.][]{nogueraslara2018rgbb}.

-In this work, we study a region of the NSC beyond the central parsec that has not been studied before.
+In this work, we study a region of the NSC beyond the central parsec that has not been previously examined.
 We use observations with the adaptive optics assisted near-infrared (NIR) camera NACO \citep{Lenzen2003naco,Rousset2003naco} at the ESO VLT\footnote{This work is based on observations made with ESO Telescopes at the Paranal Observatory under programs 087.B-0182(A), 091.B-0172(A).}.
-These data enable us to detect the RC and RGBB in the target field and separate them clearly.
+These data enabled us to detect the RC and RGBB in the target field and separate them clearly.
 We analyse the stellar LF to derive new insights into the SFH of the NSC.